Blast Search browser hijacker removal instructions

-Browser hijackers seldom appear suspicious, they tend to look legitimate and harmless.
-DPS Websafe, Storm Search, StreaminSearchs - are just some examples of software within this classification.
-Users are enticed into download/installation with offers of various "useful" functions.
-However, the promised functionalities are rarely operational and this is common for PUAs in general.
-The only goal of unwanted applications is to generate revenue at user expense.
-Therefore, instead of delivering on any promises, PUAs hijack browsers, force-open untrustworthy and malicious websites, run intrusive advert campaigns and gather private information.
+Browser hijackers often seem legitimate and harmless.
+DPS Websafe, Storm Search, and StreaminSearchs are just some examples of software within this classification.
+Users are often enticed into download/installation with offers of various "useful" functions, however, the promised features are rarely operational, and this is common to PUAs in general.
+The only purpose of these unwanted applications is to generate revenue at users' expense.
+Rather than delivering any real value, PUAs hijack browsers, force-open untrusted and malicious websites, run intrusive ad campaigns and gather private information.

 How did Blast Search install on my computer?

-PUAs are distributed through download/installation setups of other software.
-This deceptive marketing method of packing regular products with unwanted or malicious additions - is called "bundling".
-By rushing through download/installation processes (e.g. by skipping steps and sections, using pre-set options, etc.) - users risk unintentionally allowing bundled content into their devices.
-Select PUAs have "official" promotional pages, from which they can be downloaded.
+PUAs are distributed through the download/installation set-ups of other software.
+This deceptive marketing method of packing regular products with unwanted or malicious additions is called "bundling".
+By rushing through download/installation processes (e.g. skipping steps and sections, using pre-set options, etc.), many users risk unintentionally allowing bundled content into their devices.
+Certain PUAs have "official" promotional pages, from which they can be downloaded.
 Intrusive advertisements proliferate these apps as well.
-Once clicked on, they can execute scripts, designed to stealthily download/install PUAs.
+Once clicked, they can execute scripts, designed to stealthily download/install PUAs.

-It is advised to research products before download/installation and/or purchase.
-Only official and verified download channels should be used.
-Unofficial and free file-hosting sites, Peer-to-Peer sharing networks and third party downloaders - commonly offer deceptive and/or bundled content; due to this, these channels are considered to be untrustworthy.
-When downloading/installing, it is recommended to read terms, explore all possible options, use the "Custom" or "Advanced" settings and opt-out from supplementary apps, tools, features, etc. It is just as important to exercise caution when browsing.
-Intrusive adverts appear legitimate, however they redirect to highly unreliable and questionable webpages (e.g. gambling, pornography, adult-dating, and so on).
-Should users encounter ads/redirects of this kind, they must check the system and remove all dubious applications and/or browser extensions/plug-ins from it - without delay.
+You are advised to research all products before download/installation and/or purchase.
+Use only official and verified download channels.
+Unofficial and free file-hosting sites, Peer-to-Peer sharing networks and third party downloaders can offer deceptive or bundled content, and so these channels are untrusted.
+When downloading/installing, you are advised to read the terms, explore all possible options, use the "Custom" or "Advanced" settings and opt-out of supplementary apps, tools, features, etc. It is also important to exercise caution when browsing.
+Intrusive ads may seem legitimate, however, they can redirect to highly dubious web pages (e.g. gambling, pornography, adult-dating, and so on).
+If you encounter ads/redirects of this kind, check the system and remove all dubious applications and browser extensions/plug-ins without delay.
 If your computer is already infected with Blast Search, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.